NC3 baseball: Relievers dominate in Rowan's finale - Salisbury Post

 SALISBURY — Overwhelming relief pitching by Dylan Driver and Cole Hales sparked Rowan County to a 7-2 win against Concord in the finale for both teams in NC3 baseball.

-Driver and Hales got the last 20 outs of the game at Newman Park without allowing a hit.
+Driver and Hales got the last 20 outs of the game at Newman Park on Friday without allowing a hit.

 The first two outs Driver got were on a double-play grounder that extricated Rowan from a potentially messy top of the third.